Daniel Fells

-Daniel Fells (born September 23, 1983) is a former American football tight end.
+Daniel Fells (born September 23, 1983) is an American former professional football tight end.
 He played college football at UC Davis and was signed by the Atlanta Falcons as an undrafted free agent in 2006.

-Fells was also a member of the St. Louis Rams, Denver Broncos and New England Patriots.
+Fells was also a member of the Oakland Raiders, Tampa Bay Buccaneers, St. Louis Rams, Denver Broncos, New England Patriots, and New York Giants.

-Early years
+Early life

 Fells attended Fullerton Union High School.
-He was an All-Freeway League performer in football, basketball and baseball and was named All-CIF honors in football and was named team most valuable player.
+He was an All-Freeway League performer in football, basketball and baseball and was named All-CIF honors in football and was named team's most valuable player.
 Fells was also All-SoCalHoops D-IIA honorable mention as a senior in basketball.
-His brother is Darren Fells, who plays tight end for the Detroit Lions.
+His brother is Darren Fells, who most recently played tight end for the Tampa Bay Buccaneers.

 College career

 Fells attended University of California, Davis and joined the team as a wide receiver.
-Following a position change orchestrated by the coaching staff, Fells made the transition to play tight end and as a senior was a Second-team All-Great West Football Conference (GWFC) selection with 10 receptions for 165 yards and one touchdown.
+Following a position change orchestrated by the coaching staff, Fells made the transition to play tight end and, as a senior, was a Second-team All-Great West Football Conference (GWFC) selection with 10 receptions for 165 yards and one touchdown.
 In 2004, as a junior, he was a First-team All-GWFC, with 35 receptions for 520 yards and one touchdown.
 As a member of the UC Davis Aggies in 2003, he won team's award as outstanding sophomore.
 In 2002, he was on the roster but did not play, and he redshirted in 2001.